gregvx/clearAir/README.md

 * Must have both GET and POST routes for retrieving and adding new data.
 * Must be deployed using Heroku (with Data).
 * Must utilize at least two libraries, packages, or technologies that we haven't discussed.
+    (This app utilized the express-session and bcrypt packages to meet this requirement)
 * Must allow for or involve the authentication of users in some way.
 * Must have a polished frontend / UI.
 * Must have folder structure that meets MVC Paradigm.